Yuri-Lima/Yuri-Lima/README.md

 > ### My first project:
 1. **Personal Board Blog**:
-  I am building an application to show post from the hashtag.
-For while this is only a simple example, because my real intentions are creating a new blog with a totally new propose.
+  I have done an application to show post from the hashtag related oin each board.
   For more details about it, you can take a look at https://www.yurilima.com.br/blog.
-  There you can follow week by week.
-Some new features is being added.

 1. **Professional Profile**:
   For more details about it you can take a look at on https://www.yurilima.com.br/yurilima.